List of Halo characters: Atriox

-Atriox, voiced by John DiMaggio and Ike Amadi, is the Brute who founded and leads the mercenary organization known as the Banished.
-Having fought for the Covenant during the Human-Covenant War, Atriox grew disgruntled with the alien empire as his Brute brothers were carelessly used as canon fodder by their Elite masters, a species who had a feuding rivalry with them due to the Brute's strength and aggression challenging their superior status.
+Atriox, voiced by John DiMaggio in Halo Wars 2 and Ike Amadi in Halo Infinite, is the Brute who founded and leads the mercenary organization known as the Banished.
+Having fought for the Covenant during the Human-Covenant War, Atriox grew disgruntled with the alien empire as his Brute brothers were carelessly used as cannon fodder by their Elite masters, a species who had a feuding rivalry with them due to the Brute's strength and aggression challenging their superior status.
 He also appears in the Halo TV series as a member of the Covenant.

 In Halo: Rise of Atriox, he is shown as a Covenant soldier fighting against the UNSC Marines during the war.
 Atriox chases down a Marine and expresses to him how meaningless he finds the war against the human species to be as his brothers die.
 With no hatred for humanity, Atriox quickly kills the Marine to complete his mission.
 Another Brute then reveals that he was spying on Atriox and declares him a heretic for renouncing the Covenant, resulting in Atriox killing him too.
 Having murdered one of his own and spoken against the Covenant religion, Atriox is sent to be executed by his Elite superiors.
 Atriox rebels against his punishment, killing the Elite executioner, inspiring a Brute named Decimus and others to overthrow the other Elites in the area.
 Atriox forms the Banished with them, and leaves the Covenant.

 Atriox is shown recruiting more members to the Banished in Hunting Party from Halo: Tales From Slipspace.
 He is willing to hire from all species, including Elites and humans.
 Following the Great Schism, a civil war that tore the Covenant apart, a squad of Elite assassins known as the Silent Shadow embarked on a genocidal campaign against the Brutes for revenge.
 The Silent Shadow squad kills the Brute crew on Atriox's ship until they encounter him.
 Atriox tells the Elites that he and his Brutes were not responsible for the Great Schism and that they also hate the Covenant.
 The leader of the squad still expresses hatred to Atriox for being a Brute, to which Atriox responds that "vengeance is petty" and that "vengeance has no reward".
 The Silent Shadow squad reluctantly kill their leader, and join the Banished as mercenaries.